Do not sign the Watson Ranch petition

 The petition needs 10 percent (approximately 1,100 signatures) of the registered voters of American Canyon to be qualified by the registrar of voters for a special or regular election.

-To our knowledge, Mr. Hinton has never attended any community or public meeting in the past five years on Watson Ranch.
+To our knowledge, Mr. Hinton has never attended any community meeting in the past five years on Watson Ranch.

 Many unsuspecting citizens of American Canyon may sign the petition based on the mistruths and misrepresentations of the signature gatherers unless we inform them immediately.